Dr Philippa (Pip) A. Hunter

-Senior Lecturer, Social Sciences Education: Te Hononga School of Curriculum and Pedagogy
+Senior Lecturer, Social Sciences Education and Curriculum Studies: Te Hononga School of Curriculum and Pedagogy

 Qualifications: PhD, MA (History) Waikato; BA (Anthroplogy and History) DipTchg, TTC (Otago)

 About Philippa (Pip)